kishiyamat/ntu-ut-ling-vwp/README.md

 -> Making functions can be a good way.

 ???
-We want to change how the data frame looks like, but there are some problems.
+We want to change how the data-frame looks like, but there are some problems.

 We have to change a lot, and